 Where to Eat in Nuremberg Old Town

 Brezen Kolb is a local chain of stalls and cafes that serve freshly-baked pretzels.
-Whether you need a satisfying and — more importantly — traditionally Bavarian breakfast or a snack on-the-go, Brezen Kolb should be your choice.
-Apart from plain pretzels with or without salt, they serve pretzels stuffed with all kinds of fillings: from brie to ham and pickles to salami to butter and chives.
+Whether you are looking for a satisfying traditionally-Bavarian breakfast or a snack on-the-go, Brezen Kolb is a great choice.
+Apart from plain pretzels with or without salt, they serve pretzels stuffed with all kinds of fillings: from Brie to ham and pickles to salami to butter and chives.

 For a proper sit-down breakfast head to Das Paul.
 They offer all the modern favorites like American-style pancakes, avocado toast, and scrambled eggs with bacon.
 The coffee is good too.

 The restaurant is part of a hotel and you can have lunch or dinner there too.
 While I stop by Das Paul for lunch sometimes, at dinner time it gets quite busy and noisy.
 Good if you are planning to party later on, not great if you have kids.